BrandB123/chat-application/README.md

 CHAT APP

 TO DO:
-1.)
-Research microservice architecture
+ - Research microservice architecture
-2.)
-Research domain driven design and Model-View Controller and Hexagonal Architecture 3.)
-Research data normalization
+ - Research domain driven design and Model-View Controller and Hexagonal Architecture
+ - Research data normalization
-4.)
-Research Dependency Injection
+ - Research Dependency Injection
-5.)
-Design database
+ - Design database
-    a.) what data is needed?
+     - what data is needed?
-    b.)
-CRUD operations
+     - CRUD operations
-    c.)
-Indexes?
+     - Indexes?
 Aggregations?
 Transactions?
-    d.) what is the shape of the data?
+     - what is the shape of the data?
-6.)
-Design backend
+ -  Design backend
-    a.)
+     -
-7.)
-Design frontend
+ -  Design frontend
-    a.)
+     -

 DB
  STACK